gregdetre/healthyselfjournal/docs/reference/BACKGROUND_PROCESSING.md

 - Summary regeneration is scheduled after each exchange and executed in a background worker
 - Writes are protected by an in-process lock to prevent clobbering
 - The summary may lag briefly behind the latest exchange; resilience preserved
+- Browser uploads share the same scheduling path: each successful clip upload appends to the transcript, then queues summary regeneration while the response is streamed back to the client.

 ## Patterns and how-tos